Mealman1551/Office-2021-LTSC-Installer/README.md

 Office will be installed in your OS main language

-If Microsoft Defender is blocking the .exe, please use the sign batch to sign it again.
+If Microsoft Defender is blocking the .exe, please use the 'sign exe.bat' batch to sign it again.
+(Requires enable Hidden items )

 Direct download: [Download](https://downgit.github.io/#/home?url=https://github.com/Mealman1551/Office-LTSC-Installer/blob/main/Microsoft%20Office%202021%20ProPlus.zip)